-"I find it harder to enjoy life because of the restriction of COPD." - John, 76 years, living with COPD
+"I find it harder to enjoy life because of the restriction of COPD."

 Preventing COPD across the lifespan

 Opportunities to prevent COPD, to reduce the risk of the disease and to prevent its progression exist at every stage of human life, starting with preconception.
 It is never too late or too early to take action.